ASSIMILATING THE EVIDENCE IN T2DM: Cardiovascular and Renal Outcomes With SGLT2 Inhibitors

 For information about the accreditation of this program, please contact PIM via email at email@example.com

-These activities are supported by an independent educational grant from AstraZeneca Pharmaceuticals.
+This activity is supported by an independent educational grant from AstraZeneca.

 Eastern Time (US & Canada)